ygzaydn/ygzaydn/README.md

 <p>I'm Yağız from Turkey.

-a React developer with 3+ years of experience.
+a tech guy with 7+ years of experience.

-I have passion for Design Systems, Web Accessibility and Serverless Technologies.
+I mainly focused on Design Systems, Web Accessibility and Serverless Technologies.

 - 💻 Currently working as a Senior System Design Engineer.
 - 📫 How to reach me: ygzaydns@gmail.com.